 4. Building a safer, happier and balanced lifestyle.

-There are several alternatives to 12-step programs.
+There are several in-patient alternatives to 12-step programs.
 The largest local organization is Practical Recovery, which has both outpatient services and excellent residential facilities.
 Both individual and group therapy is used.
 Practical recovery was founded by Dr. Tom Horvath, who is still actively in charge of the organization.
 Practical Recovery looks carefully at how our beliefs – both conscious and unconscious – lead to self-defeating behaviors like addiction.
 Many of these beliefs were adopted in response to painful situations during childhood, before we were able to logically think things through.

 Another residential alternative to the 12-steps is Passages in Malibu.
 Passages takes a very eclectic view of treatment, but strongly disagrees with the 12-step or disease models of addiction.
 The Passages approach looks at addiction as a symptom of the problem and not as a cause or a disease.
 In his book about the program founder Chris Prentiss emphasizes: “At Passages, we have never found it to be otherwise – at the bottom of every person’s dependency, there is a always a deep pain.
 Discovering the pain and healing it is an essential step in ending dependency.” (p 141). “…Continuing sobriety requires understanding the sources of pain and addressing them rather than finding a quick way to mask the pain” (p.
 233).
 Prentiss claims a remarkable success rate: “of the people who have graduated from Passages, fewer than 16 percent have relapsed.” (p.
 160)